 The clave are two sticks that produce a sound when played one against the other.
 This instrument is vital to many Afro-Cuban music and dance as it is the quintessential link between the musicians and the dancers.

-A typical salsa song is made of two measures of 4 beats each.
-On these 8 beats, the clave is played 5 times.
+A typical salsa song contains two measures of 4 beats each.
+On these eight beats, the clave is played five times.
 Tree times on the first measure and twice on the second one.

-For a salsa or rumba dancer it is important to know that pattern.
+A salsa or rumba dancer needs to know that pattern.
 Otherwise, it will be complicated to dance on beat.
-The first beat is particularly important since it indicates the beginning of the “looping pattern” of the instrument and the song in general.
-Therefore, if you can spot when the first beat happens you will be able to dance on beat.
-Note that even for those who dance on 2 (who use the second beat of the basic salsa step to break), they still need to know when the first beat happens
+The first beat is fundamental since it indicates the beginning of the “looping pattern” of the instrument and the song in general.
+Therefore, if you can spot when the first beat happens, you will be able to dance to the beat.
+Note that even those who dance on 2 (who use the second beat of the basic salsa step to break) still need to know when the first beat happens.

 The 3 2 clave pattern you will hear in a rumba song will be similar to the one you hear in a salsa song.
-To get a better picture, you just need to imagine rumba as being an ancestor of salsa.
-In fact, in my opinion, rumba is more than just an ancestor, especially since it is widely played in Cuba.
-This is an important musical style for anyone who really to learn how to dance salsa on beat, because it uses the 3 2 clave patterns extensively and is not hindered by too many other instruments.
-Which therefore means it’s the perfect music to train yourself to recognise the clave.
+To get a better picture, you just need to imagine Rumba as an ancestor of salsa.
+Rumba is more than just an ancestor, especially since it is widely played in Cuba.
+This is an important musical style for anyone who really wants to learn how to dance salsa on beat because it uses the 3 2 clave patterns extensively and is not hindered by too many other instruments.
+Therefore, it’s the perfect music to train yourself to recognize the clave.

 🎶 How is it counted

-On the first measure the clave resonates three times.
+On the first measure, the clave resonates three times.
 We can hear it on the 1st beat.
-Then on the & between the 2nd and 3rdbeat.
-Finally, on the & just after the 4th beat.
+Then on the & between the 2nd and 3rd beat.
+And finally, on the & just after the 4th beat.

-The clave is then heard twice on the second measure (beat 6 and 7).
+The clave is then heard twice on the second measure (beats 6 and 7).